LiquidIce95/Quant_Data_Platform/README.md

 **What are potential problems of this data ?**

-Managing the volume and processing it in a timely manner.
+Managing the volume, concurrency and processing it in a timely manner and cost efficient.

 **Why are we picking this data ?**